 This is regardless of whether the appointment is permanent or long-term relieving.
 However, it excludes employment of less than 0.50 FTTE and day-to-day relief work.

-To be eligible for these allowances, teachers that the board of trustees employs must:
+To be eligible for these allowances, teachers that the board employs must:

 - be paid from teachers’ salaries (TS), or

 - be relieving for a teacher who has been granted a Ministry of Education National Study Award and is paid through the National Study Award funding code (MQ) — in this case, charge the teacher who’s relieving for the beginning teacher to the National Study Award funding code (MQ) up to the value of the beginning teacher time allowance (0.1 FTTE or 0.2 FTTE), instead of charging the beginning teacher time allowance

 - be appointed to a position of at least 10 weeks, or 1 term, or more

 - have completed a course of teacher training, retraining, or New Zealand Qualifications Authority (NZQA) equivalent, recognised by the Secretary for Education.

 Boards applying for an allowance for non-New Zealand registered teachers recruited from overseas must have seen a copy of the teacher’s NZQA assessment report.
 This must confirm that the teacher’s qualifications are comparable to the educational level of a Diploma of Teaching from a New Zealand teacher education provider or other recognised training provider.